warshanks/murray/README.md

 # Murray

-Murray is an AI-powered Discord bot that monitors and analyzes official FIA Formula 1 documents in real-time.
-Named in honor of Murray Walker, this bot answers questions by providing intelligent answers to questions about F1 regulations, decisions, and technical documents.
+Murray is an AI-powered Discord bot that answers questions about Formula 1.
+Named in honor of Murray Walker, this bot provides intelligent answers to F1-related questions using either the Perplexity API or Google's Gemini API.

 ## Features 🌟

-- **Real-time Document Monitoring**: Automatically fetches and processes new FIA documents as they're published
-- **Intelligent Q&A**: Uses AnythingLLM to provide context-aware answers about F1 regulations and decisions
+- **Intelligent F1 Q&A**: Provides knowledgeable answers about F1 history, regulations, teams, drivers, and more
-- **Discord Integration**: Seamlessly integrates with Discord for easy access to F1 document insights
+- **Discord Integration**: Seamlessly integrates with Discord for easy access to F1 information
-- **Document Management**: Automatically organizes, vectorizes and embeds new documents for quick retrieval
+- **Context-Aware Conversations**: Maintains conversation history for more coherent dialogue
 - **Smart Response Formatting**: Handles long responses by breaking them into sections
+- **Multiple AI Options**: Choose between Perplexity API or Google's Gemini API implementations
+- **Image Generation**: With the Gemini implementation, generate images on request

 ## Prerequisites 📋

 - Python 3.8 or higher
 - Discord Bot Token (from [Discord Developer Portal](https://discord.com/developers/applications))
-- AnythingLLM API access
+- Either a Perplexity API key or a Google API key for Gemini
 - Discord Server with a designated channel for the bot

 ## Installation 🔧